 My trip to Israel in October unfolded in ways I could never have anticipated.
-What began as a joyful celebration quickly transformed into a testament to the unbreakable spirit of the Jewish community during the Simchat Torah festival—a time symbolizing renewal and hope as we complete the annual Torah readings and embark on a new cycle.
+What began as a joyful celebration quickly became a testament to the complex realities facing the Jewish community during the Simchat Torah festival—a time symbolizing renewal and hope as we complete the annual Torah readings and embark on a new cycle.

-On October 7, I was at my nephew Rabbi Yair Silverman’s synagogue for the Shmini Atzeret/Simchat Torah festivities.
-This day marks the culmination of the Rosh Hashana-Yom Kippur-Sukkot season, celebrating the Torah and its teachings.
-The joy was palpable as we completed the synagogue’s readings of The Five Books of Moses and started the story of Genesis, marking the world’s creation anew.
+On October 7, I attended my nephew Rabbi Yair Silverman’s synagogue to celebrate Shmini Atzeret and Simchat Torah.
+This day marks the culmination of the Rosh Hashanah-Yom Kippur-Sukkot season, celebrating the Torah and its teachings.
+The joy was palpable as we completed the readings of The Five Books of Moses and began the story of Genesis, symbolizing the world’s creation anew.

 Before the service began, Rabbi Silverman shared the unsettling news that Israel was under attack.
-He offered everyone the option to leave for safety, but we chose to stay and continue with the service in a powerful display of collective resilience.
-The day combined extraordinary joy with unwavering resolve as we gathered again at 6 p.m. for the scheduled talk and closing service, maintaining our traditions amidst uncertainty and reaffirming our commitment to our shared faith and values.
+He offered everyone the option to leave for safety; however, we chose to stay and continue with the service.
+The day combined extraordinary joy with a profound sense of resolve as we gathered again at 6 p.m. for the scheduled talk and closing service.

-That evening, the gravity of the situation became clearer—Israel was engaged in conflict with Hamas in Gaza.
+As the evening progressed, the gravity of the situation became clearer—Israel was engaged in conflict with Hamas in Gaza.
 Rabbi Silverman received a call from a colleague in Tel Aviv, sharing that a couple planning to marry the next day in Zichron Yaakov insisted on proceeding with their wedding.
-Inspired by the rabbinic teaching to not delay joyous occasions even in adversity, this decision highlighted the community’s ability to find light in the darkest times.
+Inspired by the rabbinic teaching to not delay joyous occasions even in adversity, their decision underscored our community’s ability to find light amid darkness.

 A Joyous Wedding Amidst Adversity

 Rabbi Silverman and our congregation organized a beautiful wedding for the young couple the following day.
-Despite the conflict, the bride’s family and friends gathered at our small synagogue in Zichron Yaakov, and our community, spanning generations, joined in the celebration.
-As is customary at Jewish weddings, we welcomed even strangers to share in the joy.
+Despite the conflict, the bride’s family and friends gathered at our small synagogue, and our community, spanning generations, joined in the celebration.
+As is customary at Jewish weddings, even strangers were welcomed to share joy.
 I was fortunate to capture these moments on video, and the family graciously allowed me to share these cherished memories.

 Return to Jerusalem and Changing Realities

 After the wedding celebration, reality set in as I returned to my Jerusalem apartment.
 The usually ninety-minute drive from Zichron Yaakov felt different this time.
-My phone buzzed continuously with updates from various WhatsApp groups, revealing the rapidly changing reality.
+My phone buzzed continuously with updates from various WhatsApp groups, revealing rapidly changing circumstances.
 Discussions ranged from cancellations to preparations for what lay ahead.
-My Pilates group was already planning the next class, striving to maintain normalcy.
+My pilates group was already planning the next class, striving to maintain normalcy amidst the chaos.

-I had tickets for an eagerly awaited concert featuring Ishay Ribo, whose soulful interpretations of biblical texts deeply resonate with me.
-Scheduled for October 8 at Jerusalem’s Binyanei Hauma, the concert was cancelled, like many other events.
-While I was disappointed, watching one of Ribo’s previous performances on YouTube brought some comfort, especially when he sang “Modeh Ani,” a prayer of gratitude for the new day.
+I had tickets for an eagerly awaited concert by Ishay Ribo, whose soulful interpretations of biblical texts resonate deeply with many, including me.
+Scheduled for October 8 at Jerusalem’s Binyanei HaUma, the concert was cancelled, along with many other events.
+While I felt disappointed, watching one of Ribo’s previous performances on YouTube brought some comfort, especially when he sang “Modeh Ani,” a prayer of gratitude for the new day.

 Preparation and Community Response

-Back in Jerusalem, we received government instructions to prepare for the uncertain days ahead, including stocking up on water, food, flashlights, and transistor radios for our bomb shelters.
-My friend Sarah Kraft and I headed to the mall to gather supplies.
-We faced an unexpected challenge when we found transistor radios in short supply.
-The electronics store had run out, but a nearby shop specializing in cell phones had the last two radios available.
+Back in Jerusalem, we received government instructions to prepare for uncertain times ahead, including stocking up on water, food, flashlights, and transistor radios for our bomb shelters.
+My friend Sarah Kraft and I went to the mall to gather supplies.
+We faced an unexpected challenge when we found that transistor radios were in short supply, but a nearby cell phone shop had the last two radios available.

 The sense of community was evident everywhere.
 People across Israel united to ensure that soldiers and civilians had essential resources.
 Some collected protective gear and ammunition, while others prepared meals for the 300,000 reservists called up on short notice.
-Spiritual support was also abundant, with groups organizing communal singing, dancing, and Torah classes, both in-person and online.
-“Tzitzit,” symbolic fringed garments, were crafted and offered to any soldier who wanted them, representing a meaningful connection to our shared faith.
+There was also abundant spiritual support, with groups organizing communal singing, dancing, and Torah classes, both in-person and online.
+“Tzitzit,” symbolic fringed garments, were crafted and offered to any soldier who wanted them, symbolizing a meaningful connection to our shared faith.

 In my Jerusalem residence, we are fortunate to have a bomb shelter.
 However, Sarah, who lives in a building without one, faced a tough decision.
 We had to plan for an uncertain future.
 Despite having a pre-scheduled flight back to Montreal on October 12, all international flights from Tel Aviv were cancelled except those operated by El Al. After consulting my travel agent, I purchased an El Al ticket to Zurich, hoping Air Canada would honour my original ticket to Montreal.
 Before leaving, I entrusted Sarah with the keys to my apartment to access the shelter if needed.